Q: What is ASBPE?

 Q: Who can join ASBPE?

 A: Regular membership in ASBPE is open to editors, writers, art directors, and designers who work for business, professional, trade and association/society publications, including freelancers.
 Affiliate membership is open to any individual or supplier who offers products or services to regular members and/or their publishing organizations.
 Student membership is open to all full-time students registered at an accredited college or university.
-Academic membership is available to members of the faculty, in the departments of journalism or any related field, at institutions of higher learning or high schools.
+Academic membership is available to members of the faculty, in the departments of journalism or any related field, at at all institutions of higher learning (undergrad or graduate).
 Affiliate, academic and student memberships are non-voting.

 Q: Why should I join ASBPE?